rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getCursorSize"></a>
 ## *getCursorSize*

 Returns the currently set cursor size.

 ### Events

- No Events.
+No Events

 ### Parameters